Rokujizō Station (JR West)

-Rokujizō Station (六地蔵駅 Rokujizō-eki) refers to three different railway stations of the same name, located within the same vicinity in Rokujizo Naramachi, Uji, Kyoto, each operated by a different train company.
-Only the station of the Keihan Uji Line is located in Momoyamacho Inaba, Fushimi-ku, Kyoto.
+Rokujizō Station (六地蔵駅 Rokujizō-eki) refers to two different railway stations of the same name, located within the same vicinity in Rokujizo Naramachi, Uji, Kyoto, each operated by a different train company.
 The station name means "Six Jizō".
-Keihan Electric railway station number is KH73, JR West Station number is JR-D06, and the Kyoto Municipal subway station number is T01.
+JR West Station number is JR-D06, and the Kyoto Municipal subway station number is T01.

 Lines

-Each of the following three lines has its own Rokujizō Station facilities.
+Each of the following two lines has its own Rokujizō Station facilities: